-If you are having trouble voiding a catheter may be inserted to drain your urine.
+A catheter may be inserted to drain your urine.
+It will be removed before you are discharged.

 Diet

 Nausea after anesthesia is very common.
 It is important to inform the nursing staff if you are nauseous so they can give you medication to help manage your symptoms.
 Once your nausea has passed, you can start eating ice chips and taking small sips of water, then go on to eating a regular diet.